LLNL/Silo/docs/Chapter1.md

     type_info_bits, maps_name, lmaps_name, nsegs, seg_ids, seg_lens, seg_types,
     optlist_id, status)

     integer tree_id, nregn, lregn_names, type_info_bits, lmaps_name
     integer nsegs, optlist_id, status
     integer lregn_names(), seg_ids(), seg_lens(), seg_types()
     character* maps_name
     character*N regn_names

-l<strname>
 ```

+#### About Fortran's `l<strname>` arguments

 Wherever the C interface accepts a `char*`, the fortran interface accepts two arguments; the `character*` argument followed by an integer argument indicating the string’s length.
-In the function specifications, it will always be identified with an ell (‘l’) in front of the name of the `character*` argument that comes before it.
+In the function specifications, it will always be identified with an ell (`l`) in front of the name of the `character*` argument that comes before it.
 In the example above, this rule is evident in the `maps_name` and `lmaps_name` arguments.

-l<strname>s
+#### About Fortran's `l<strname>s` arguments

-Wherever the C interface accepts an array of char* (e.g. char**), the
-Fortran interface accepts a character*N followed by an array of lengths
+Wherever the C interface accepts an array of `char*` (e.g. `char**`), the Fortran interface accepts a `character*N` followed by an array of lengths of the strings.
-of the strings.
-In the above example, this rule is evident by the
+In the above example, this rule is evident by the `regn_names` and `lregn_names` arguments.
-regn_names and lregn_names arguments.
-By default, N=32, but
-the value for N can be changed, as needed by the dbset2dstrlen()
+By default, N=32, but the value for N can be changed, as needed by the `dbset2dstrlen()` method.
-method.

-<object>_id
+#### About Fortran's `<object>_id` arguments

-Wherever the C interface accepts a pointer to an abstract Silo object,
-like the Silo database file handle (DBfile *) or, as in the example above,
-a DBmrgtree*, the Fortran interface accepts an equivalent pointer_id.
-A
+Wherever the C interface accepts a pointer to an abstract Silo object, like the Silo database file handle (`DBfile *`) or, as in the example above, a `DBmrgtree*`, the Fortran interface accepts an equivalent *pointer id*.
-pointer_id is really an integer index into an internally maintained table
+A *pointer id* really an integer index into an internally maintained table of pointers to Silo’s objects.
-of pointers to Silo’s objects.
-In the above example, this rule is evident in
-the tree_id aand optlist_id arguments.
+In the above example, this rule is evident in the `tree_id` aand `optlist_id` arguments.

-data_ids
+#### About Fortran's `data_ids` arguments

-Wherever the C interface accepts an array of void* (e.g. a void** argu-
-ment), the Fortran interface accepts an array of integer pointer_ids.
-The
+Wherever the C interface accepts an array of `void*` (e.g. a `void**` argument), the Fortran interface accepts an array of integer *pointer ids*.
-Fortran application may use the dbmkptr() function to a create the
+The Fortran application may use the `dbmkptr()` function to a create the pointer ids to populate this array.
-pointer ids to populate this array.
-The above example does not demon-
+The above example does not demonstrate this rule.
-strate this rule.

-status
+#### ABout Fortran's `status` arguments

-Wherever the C interface returns integer error information in the return
-value of the function, the Fortran interface accepts an extra integer
-argument named status as the last argument in the list.
-The above exam-
+Wherever the C interface returns integer error information in the return value of the function, the Fortran interface accepts an extra integer argument named `status` as the last argument in the list.
-ple demonstrates this rule.
+The above example demonstrates this rule.

-Finally, there are a few function in Silo’s API that are unique to the Fortran
+Finally, there are a few function in Silo’s API that are unique to the Fortran interface.
-interface.
-Those functions are described in the section of the API manual
-having to do with Fortran.
+Those functions are described in the section of the API manual having to do with Fortran.

-	1.9.
-Using Silo in Parallel
+### Using Silo in Parallel

 Silo is a serial library.
-Nevertheless, it (as well as the tools that use it like
-VisIt) has several features that enable its effective use in parallel with excel-
+Nevertheless, it (as well as the tools that use it like VisIt) has several features that enable its effective use in parallel with excellent scaling behavior.
-lent scaling behavior.
-However, using Silo effectively in parallel does
-require an application to store its data to multiple Silo files; typically
-between 8 and 64 depending on the number of concurrent I/O channels the
-application has available.
+However, using Silo effectively in parallel does require an application to store its data to multiple Silo files; typically between 8 and 64 depending on the number of concurrent I/O channels the application has available.

-The two features that enable Silo to be used effectively in parallel are its
-ability to create separate namespaces (directories) within a single file and
-the fact that a multi-block object can span multiple Silo files.
-With these fea-
+The two features that enable Silo to be used effectively in parallel are its ability to create separate namespaces (directories) within a single file and the fact that a multi-block object can span multiple Silo files.
-tures, aparallel application can easily divide its processors into N groups
-and write a separate Silo file for each group.
+With these features, aparallel application can easily divide its processors into N groups and write a separate Silo file for each group.

-Within a group, each processor in the group writes to its own directory
+Within a group, each processor in the group writes to its own directory within the Silo file.
-within the Silo file.
-One and only one processor has write access to the
-group’s Silo file at any one time.
+One and only one processor has write access to the group’s Silo file at any one time.
 So, I/O is serial within a group.
-However,
-because each group has a separate Silo file to write to, each group has one
-processor writing concurrently with other processors from other groups.
-So,
+However, because each group has a separate Silo file to write to, each group has one processor writing concurrently with other processors from other groups.
-I/O is parallel across groups.
+So, I/O is parallel across groups.

-After all processors have created all their individual objects in various
-directories within the each group’s Silo file, one processor is designated to
+After all processors have created all their individual objects in various directories within the each group’s Silo file, one processor is designated to write multi-block objects.
-write multi-block objects.
-The multi-block objects serve as an assembly of
-the names of all the individual objects written from various processors.
+The multi-block objects serve as an assembly of the names of all the individual objects written from various processors.

-When N, the number of processor groups, is equal to one, I/O is effectively
+When N, the number of processor groups, is equal to one, I/O is effectively serial.
-serial.
 All the processors write their data to a single Silo file.
-When N is
-equal to the number of processors, each processor writes its data to its own,
+When N is equal to the number of processors, each processor writes its data to its own, unique Silo file.
-unique Silo file.
-Both of these extremes are bad for effective and scalable
+Both of these extremes are bad for effective and scalable parallel I/O.
-parallel I/O. A good choice for N is the number of concurrent I/O channels
-available to the application when it is actually running.
-For many parallel,
+A good choice for N is the number of concurrent I/O channels available to the application when it is actually running.
-HPC platforms, this number is typically between 8 and 64.
+For many parallel, HPC platforms, this number is typically between 8 and 64.

-This technique for using a serial I/O library effectively in parallel while
-being able to tune the number of files concurrently being written to is affec-
+This technique for using a serial I/O library effectively in parallel while being able to tune the number of files concurrently being written to is [*Multiple Independent File (MIF)*](https://www.hdfgroup.org/2017/03/mif-parallel-io-with-hdf5/) parallel I/O.
-tionately called Poor Man’s Parallel I/O (PMPIO).

-There is a separate header file, pmpio.h, with a set of convenience methods
-to support PMPIO-based parallel I/O with Silo.
-See “Multi-Block Objects,
+There is a separate header file, pmpio.h, with a set of convenience methods to support PMPIO-based parallel I/O with Silo.
-Parallelism and Poor-Man’s Parallel I/O” on page 154 and See
-“PMPIO_Init” on page 181 for more information.
+See “Multi-Block Objects, Parallelism and Poor-Man’s Parallel I/O” on page 154 and See “PMPIO_Init” on page 181 for more information.